-Research degrees, based on the writing of a thesis, can be undertaken in three ways:
+Research degrees, based on the writing of a thesis, can be undertaken in four ways:

 If you are at all interested in undertaking a research degree, then you should not hesitate contacting the member/s of staff who share your research interests.
 Please look at the research projects pages (linked from the side bar to the left) and individual staff profiles.
 We have some funded PhDs via Research Councils such as NERC and the AHRC.
 Also, we hope to be able to advertise individual funded PhDs, with pre-defined subject areas, each year - please watch our front page for details.

 The graduate study building provides room for reading and quiet reflection.
 It is dedicated solely to providing facilities for postgraduate research, with individual/shared carrels, a suite of computers, and shared workspace for sorting material or laying out illustrations.
 The building has been designed to provide an attractive yet effective atmosphere for study and writing.
 It also aims to create an environment which brings together postgraduate researchers in a friendly and communal way.

 A group of CAD machines, with digitising tablets and printers, is available, as is a range of state-of-the-art survey and geophysical equipment.
 Cameras can be borrowed, and there are the necessary facilities and equipment for illustration.
 Laboratories are available for use, including the new BioArch laboratories for biomolecular archaeology and excellent reference collections exist for environmental archaeology and conservation of materials.